nefarius/CntlmUI/README.txt

  - NTLM, LM and NT auth mode

-A "ready-to-use" archiv is located in bin/Release, Cntlm binaries are included.
+A "ready-to-use" archiv is located in the Download section, Cntlm binaries are included.

 For more information see http://cntlm.sourceforge.net/